datacamp/courses-introduction-to-python/chapter4.md

 To wrap up on this chapter, you're going through the entire process: you'll convert regular Python lists to Numpy arrays, combine them into a 2D Numpy array, and generate some summary statistics on them!

-Todo vincent, no inspiration for super-awesome example.
+Todo vincent, no inspiration for super-awesome example ;-)

 *** =instructions
 - instruction 1